gdevic/A-Z80/readme.txt

   register    contains CPU register file and the register control logic control     contains PLA, the sequencer and other control blocks toplevel    A-Z80 top level core, interfaces and the test code

 "host" integrates the A-Z80 into several complete top-level designs:
   "basic" contains a simplified board consisting of A-Z80 CPU, memory
           and UART modules that can run small Z80 programs "zxspectrum" contains an implementation of the Sinclair ZX Spectrum

   You probably want to start by loading one of those two designs in Quartus.

 "tools" contains various tools related to the project.

 Read the 'readme.txt' files in each of the folders for additional information.
+Read 'Quick Start' and 'Users Guide' documents in the 'docs' folder.

 A-Z80 Logic Design
 ==================